Prodigy00/react-metronome-app/README.md

  #This is a simple React Web app

- #It is a Metronome app that interpolates two audio beats and changes tempo based on the value of the BPM.
+ #It is a Metronome app that interpolates two audio beats and changes tempo based on the value of the Beats Per Measure*.